Tillya Tepe

 The heavily fortified town of Yemshi Tepe, just five kilometres to the northeast of modern Sheberghan on the road to Akcha, is only half a kilometre from the now-famous necropolis of Tillia-tepe.

 Dates and context

 Several coins dated up to the early 1st century CE, with none dated later, suggest a 1st-century CE date for the burial.
-The coins found in the excavations belonged to Tiberius (16-21 CE), Mithradates II (123-88 BCE), and the Yuezhi ruler Sapadbizes (20 BCE - 20 CE).
+The coins found in the excavations belonged to Tiberius (16-21 CE), Mithradates II (123-88 BCE), the Yuezhi ruler Sapadbizes (20 BCE - 20 CE) and Indian coin.
 The burial could correspond to Scythian or Parthian tribes dwelling in the area.
 More probably, they belonged to the Yuezhis/ early Kushans after the fall of the Greco-Bactrian Kingdom and before the rise of the Kushan Empire.
 They correspond to a time when the Yuezhis had not yet encountered Buddhism.